Beginner's Charm: Beginner-Heavy Teams Are Associated With High Scientific Disruption: Introduction

 While recent studies have explored the aggregated effects of mean career age on team disruption~\cite{yang2024unveiling,zeng2021fresh}, the role of the very youngest contributors---beginner authors---remains overlooked.
 In particular, it remains unclear how the disruptivity of teams changes as the fraction of beginners increases, and what underlying team dynamics and knowledge integration mechanisms drive these outcomes.
-To address this gap, we conduct a large-scale study of more than $28$M articles published between $1971$ and $2020$ across multiple scientific domains.
+To address this gap, we conduct a large-scale study of more than $29$M articles published between $1941$ and $2020$ across $19$ broad scientific disciplines.
 Our analysis draws on SciSciNet V2~\cite{lin2023sciscinet, sciscinet-v2}, one of the most comprehensive and widely used bibliometric data lakes.
-Using SciSciNet's name-disambiguated author data~\cite{torvik2009author}, we calculate career age as the number of years since an author’s first publication~\cite{frandsen2024defining, bradshaw2021fairer,cui2022aging}, and classify authors into three career stages: beginner (0 years), early-career (1–10 years), and senior researchers (11 or more years).
+Using SciSciNet's name-disambiguated author data~\cite{torvik2009author}, we calculate career age as the number of years since an author’s first publication~\cite{frandsen2024defining, bradshaw2021fairer,cui2022aging}, and classify authors into three career stages for our main results: beginner (0 years), early-career (1–10 years), and senior researchers (11 or more years).
 These thresholds reflect typical academic transitions, with the early stages encompassing graduate training and initial faculty appointments, and seniority being attained after a decade of publishing~\cite{vilela2023career, bonaccorsi2003age}.
+We also conduct robustness tests using a different choice of career stage thresholds: beginner (0 years), early-career (1–5 years), mid-career (6-10 years), and senior researchers (11 or more years) to confirm the generality of the results.

-We find strong evidence for a universal and previously undocumented pattern of ``beginner's charm'': an increased presence of beginner authors in teams is associated with higher scientific disruption and innovation.
+We find strong evidence for a near-universal and previously undocumented pattern of ``beginner's charm'': an increased presence of beginner authors in teams is associated with higher scientific disruption and innovation.
 This association holds across disciplines, time periods, and team sizes, suggesting it reflects a general feature of how science advances rather than a peculiarity of specific fields or historical moments.